Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Formalism and method

 \section{Formalism and method}

 }

 There are two main processes of particle productions, namely the soft excitation process and the hard scattering process, in high energy collisions.
-For the soft excitation process, the model used in the present work is the blast-wave model [5--10] that has wide applications in particle productions.
-The model is based on two types of statistics.
-One is the Boltzmann-Gibbs statistics [5--7] and another one is the Tsallis statistics [8--10].
-As an application of the model, we present directly its formalisms in the following.
-Although the model has abundant connotations, we focus only our attention on the formalism of transverse momentum ($p_T$) distribution in which the kinetic freeze-out temperature ($T_0$) and mean transverse flow velocity ($\beta_T$) are included.
+For the soft excitation process, the method used in the present work is the blast-wave fit~\cite{5}--\cite{10} that has wide applications in particle productions.
+The blast-wave fit is based on two types of distributions.
+One is the Boltzmann distribution~\cite{5}--\cite{7} and another one is the Tsallis distribution~\cite{8}--\cite{10}.
+As an application of the blast-wave fit, we present directly its formalisms in the following.
+Although the blast-wave fit has abundant connotations, we focus only our attention on the formalism of transverse momentum ($p_T$) distribution in which the kinetic freeze-out temperature ($T_0$) and mean transverse flow velocity ($\beta_T$) are included.

-We are interested in the blast-wave model with Boltzmann-Gibbs statistics in its original form.
-According to refs.
-[5--7], the blast-wave model with Boltzmann-Gibbs statistics results in the probability density distribution of $p_T$ to be
+We are interested in the blast-wave fit with Boltzmann distribution in its original form.
+According to refs.~\cite{5}--\cite{7}, the blast-wave fit with Boltzmann distribution results in the probability density distribution of $p_T$ to be